zrgt/aas4graph/README.md

 It reads an AAS and generates a Cypher clauses to create the graph in Neo4j.
 These clauses are then executed in the Neo4j database.

+We have developed Classes to map the Cypher MATCH clause and its variables

 ## AAS - Neo4j Mapping

 1. ``Referable`` = ``Node``